 Any data submitted to us as part of an online registration for web seminar events will be used by us exclusively to process your registration.
 The list of participants will not be transferred to third parties.

 Used services and service providers:

 - Zoom: Zoom is a service of Zoom Video Communications, Inc., San Jose, USA.
 Website: www.zoom.us/; Privacy statement: zoom.us/privacy, Safety information: zoom.us/security

 - WebEx: Cisco WebEx: Conference software; Service provider: Webex Communications Deutschland GmbH, Hansaallee 249, c/o Cisco Systems GmbH, 40549 Düsseldorf, Parent company: Cisco Systems, Inc. 170 West Tasman Dr., San Jose, CA 95134, USA; Website: www.webex.com; Privacy statement: https://www.cisco.com/c/en/us/about/legal/privacy-full.html

 - Teams: Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399 USA; Privacy statement: https://privacy.microsoft.com/en-gb/privacystatement

-We use your personal information in the following cases:
+We use your personal information on the basis of our legitimate interest in the following cases.